 The company complies with point a).
-At the Annual General Meeting held on 28 April 2015, the Chairman outlined the changes made and requested the General Secretary to provide a detailed explanation of the same.
+At the Annual General Meeting held on 5 May 2016, the Chairman outlined the changes made.

 4. The company should define and promote a policy of communication and contact with shareholders, institutional investors and proxy advisors which fully respects insider trading rules and accords equal treatment to all shareholders who are in the same position.